trinityu/.github/profile/README.md

 ## GITHUB.COM/TRINITYU

 If you're a student **do not view my code.**
-It might be academic dishonesty.
+It may be be academic dishonesty.

 If you're attending Trinity University and trying to copy my work, **don't**.